manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 ### Icons

-- I recreated the iOS Dark Mode icon.
+- I recreated the iOS Dark Mode icon here.
--
-- The DarkModeIcon_Manufactured_Toolbar_ icon fits better on the Toolbar.
+- Then I made it into a Toolbar button here.